Skip to content

 1.3 Restart DataFlux Func and Verify

-Returning to the previous script and running it again, you'll see that the opencv-python library can now be correctly imported:
+Return to the previous script and execute it again; you should now see that the opencv-python library can be imported correctly:

 import-ok.png

-Each time DataFlux Func starts, it first checks whether there are any pre-execution scripts.
+Each time DataFlux Func starts, it first checks if there are any pre-run scripts present.

-When pre-execution scripts exist, DataFlux Func executes them in order based on their filenames, and DataFlux Func will only start normally after all scripts have been successfully executed.
+When pre-run scripts exist, DataFlux Func executes them sequentially according to their filenames sorted in alphabetical order.
+DataFlux Func will only start normally after all scripts have executed successfully.

-If you need to observe the execution process of the pre-execution script, you can track it using the following command:
+If you want to observe the execution process of the pre-run scripts, you can track it using the following command:

 Bash